-- (1) At any meeting of a special committee or controlling authority, or the board of a single authority or joint authority, a member must not participate in any discussion, or vote on any matter, in respect of which the member - (a) has an interest; or - (b) is aware or ought to be aware that a close associate has an interest.
+- (1) At any meeting of a special committee or controlling authority, or the board of a single authority or joint authority, a member must not participate in any discussion, or vote on any matter, in respect of which the member - - (a) has an interest; or - (b) is aware or ought to be aware that a close associate has an interest. - Penalty: Fine not exceeding 20 penalty units.